 Getting Your Bike Ready for the Road

-If you’re planning a cross country trip, make sure your adventure is going to be a comfortable one.
+If you’re planning a cross-country trip, make sure your adventure is going to be a comfortable one.
 No one wants to be stuck on an uncomfortable bike for several days.
 If you’re inexperienced and don’t know much about bikes, how to maintain them, then before you buy a bike, do your research and find a bike that’s low maintenance and easy to handle.
 The bike should have guards, sharp headlights, a comfortable handlebar, and a soft seat.
 Go for comfort over aesthetics.
 Yes, a bike with some ape-hanger handlebars looks cool, but can you imagine holding onto them for hundreds of miles without a break?
-If you already have a bike, if necessary, make some upgrades to your bike before your trip, whether it’s swapping out the saddle, changing the handlebars, or replacing the tires.
+If you already have a bike, if necessary, make some upgrades to your bike before your trip, whether it’s swapping out the saddle, changing the handlebars, or replacing the motorcycle tires.
 Aside from making any upgrades that can improve how comfortable you are on the road you also need to make sure your bike can handle a long trip.

 Now is the time for some routine bike maintenance.